Multi-block exceptional points in open quantum systems: Introduction

 Non-Hermiticity naturally arises in the context of open quantum systems.
-Under common assumptions, like Born and Markov approximations, the dynamics of the reduced density matrix of the system can be described by the Lindblad master equation, which we name Lindbladian in the following.
-The Lindbladian can be viewed to consist of two terms: one describing coherent non-unitary dynamics associated with an effective non-Hermitian Hamiltonian (NHH), and another one describing the non-coherent influence of quantum jumps attributed to the continuous measurement of the system by its environment.
-The former term, the part of the Lindbladian excluding the quantum jump term, we call non-Hermitian Liouvillian.
+Under common assumptions, like Born and Markov approximations, the dynamics of the reduced density matrix of the system can be described by the Lindblad master equation.
+Within this framework, the Liouvillian superoperator, capturing the dynamics of the system, can be viewed as a composition of two terms: one describing coherent non-unitary dynamics associated with an effective non-Hermitian Hamiltonian (NHH), and another one describing the non-coherent influence of quantum jumps attributed to the continuous measurement of the system by its environment.
+The former term, the part of the Liouvillian superoperator excluding the quantum jump term, we call no-jump Liouvillian.

-We are particularly interested in the structure of EPs in NHHs, Liouvillians, and Lindbladians.
-In the seminal work by Minganti and coworkers~\cite{minganti_quantum_2019}, EPs of NHHs, Liouvillians, and Lindbladians have been compared concluding that they can substantially differ from each other.
-What is missing, however, is a proper characterization of this difference, in particular, in the Jordan block basis of Liouvillians and Lindbladians, where the difference becomes most pronounced.
+We are particularly interested in the structure of EPs in NHHs, no-jump Liouvillians, and Liouvillian superoperators.
+In their seminal work, Minganti et al.~\cite{minganti_quantum_2019} compared EPs of NHHs (HEPs), no-jump Liouvillians (njLEPs), and Liouvillian superoperators (LEPs), concluding that they can substantially differ from each other.
+What is missing, however, is a proper characterization of this difference, in particular, in the Jordan block basis of no-jump Liouvillians and Liouvillian superoperators, where the difference becomes most pronounced.

+The study of LEPs is of significant interest, and their properties in dissipative superconducting qubits have been studied experimentally~\cite{chen_decoherence-induced_2022}.

-In our work, we prove a general relation between EPs of NHHs, Liouvillians, and Lindbladians.
-We show in particular that EPs of NHHs become multi-block EPs (also called derogatory in the mathematical literature) in the corresponding Liouvillian eigenspectrum.
+In our work, we prove a general relation between HEPs, njLEPs and LEPs.
+We show in particular that HEPs become multi-block EPs (also called derogatory in the mathematical literature) in the corresponding no-jump Liouvillian eigenspectrum.
 They are characterized by multiple Jordan blocks corresponding to the same eigenvalue.
-To be exact, an $n$-th order EP in the NHH results in a multi-block EP with block sizes $(2n-1),\ (2n-3),\dotsc,1$ in the Lindbladian.
-Note that our result refines the previous conjecture that an $n$-th order EP of a NHH corresponds to a $(2n-1)$-th order EP of the corresponding Lindbladian~\cite{Jan_Wiersig_EP_PhysRevA.101.053846}.
-In fact, this conjecture misses the multi-block structure of the Lindbladian EPs.
-Notably, multi-block EPs have recently been discussed in the context of non-Hermitian Hamiltonians (not Lindbladians like in our case) under the name of Fragmented EPs~\cite{bid_PhysRevResearch, bid_2025}.
+To be exact, an $n$-th order HEP results in a multi-block EP with block sizes $(2n-1),\ (2n-3),\dotsc,1$ in the Liouvillian superoperator.
+Note that our result refines the previous conjecture that an $n$-th order HEP corresponds to a $(2n-1)$-th order LEP ~\cite{Jan_Wiersig_EP_PhysRevA.101.053846}.
+In fact, this conjecture misses the multi-block structure of the LEPs.
+Notably, multi-block EPs have recently been discussed in the context of NHHs (not Liouvillian superoperators like in our case) under the name of Fragmented EPs~\cite{bid_PhysRevResearch, bid_2025}.